pactus-project/pactus.org/website/_i18n/en/user-guides/pactus-testnet/index.md

 ## Notes

-As it's mentioned, the rest of work will be handled by the software which read the network type from wallet file and working directory. the rest of commands and instructions can be found in mainnet docs.
+As it's mentioned, the rest of work will be handled by the software which read the network type from wallet file and working directory. the rest of the commands and instructions can be found in mainnet docs.

-When you make multiple wallet and nodes, may you get conflicts with old wallet file or working directories. you have to specify a new path for them using `--path` flag or just remove the old one.
+When you make multiple wallets and nodes, you may get conflicts with old wallet file or working directories.
+You have to specify a new path for them using `--path` flag or just remove the old one.